Afzaal-Web/fetch-promises/fcc_authors_readme.md

-# 📰 FreeCodeCamp News Authors Project
+# 📰 News Authors Project

 This project demonstrates how to fetch and display author data from the [FreeCodeCamp News](https://freecodecamp.org/news) API.
 It focuses on using `fetch()` for HTTP requests, handling promises, and dynamically rendering data in a performant way using pagination.